OpenLocalizationTestOrg/azure-docs-pr-test.fr-FR/articles/storage/common/storage-dotnet-shared-access-signature-part-1.md

 CloudBlockBlob blob = new CloudBlockBlob(new Uri(sasUri));

-// Create operation: Upload a blob with the specified name to the container.
+// Create operation: Upload a blob with hello specified name toohello container.
-// If the blob does not exist, it will be created.
+// If hello blob does not exist, it will be created.
 If it does exist, it will be overwritten. try
 {
     MemoryStream msWrite = new MemoryStream(Encoding.UTF8.GetBytes(blobContent));